maminyazdi/DA4RDM_Vis_ProcessBased/Packaging/README.md

 The result of the above execution is as shown below:
 ![PackageResult-2.png](SampleData/PackageResult.png)

-Output for the different formats:
+Below are the saved visualization for the different formats:
-1. Saving as a .JPG file
+1. Specified format is JPG
-2. Saving as a .png file
+2. Specified format is png
-3. Saving as a .JSON file
+3. Specified format is JSON

 ![PNG](SampleData/RadarChart.JPG)